DeepIsoQ/DeepIsoQ/README.md

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-This code Git repository was designed to be cloned into the DTU HPC cluster. <br>
+This Git repository was designed to be cloned into the DTU HPC cluster. <br>
 `git clone https://github.com/DeepIsoQ/DeepIsoQ.git`
 <br>
 <br>